Updated: February 15, 2022

 Final acceptance is always at the discretion of the UVWRT officers, regardless of qualifications, and membership applications may be denied or put on hold to maintain a manageable team size.

-If you have read this entire page and would like to join, please complete the Interested in Joining form and we will contact you when a future training cycle opens.
+If you have read this entire page and would like to join, please complete the Application form and we will contact you when a future training cycle opens.